C. N. Balakrishnan: Political life

-C. N. Balakrishnan was the front ranking volunteer and leader of the library movement in the state and worked along with the late P. N. Panikkar.
-He started his work in this arena as President of Puzhakkal Rural Library and became the President, Thrissur Taluk Grandhasala Sanghom, District President, Grandhasala Sanghom, and State Treasurer, Grandhasala Sanghom.

-"Shri.
-C. N. Balakrishanan" has been the architect and doyen of cooperative movement in Thrissur district.
+Balakrishnan was the front ranking volunteer and leader of the library movement in the state and worked along with the late P. N. Panikkar.
+He started his work in this arena as President of Puzhakkal Rural Library and became the President, Thrissur Taluk Grandhasala Sanghom, District President, Grandhasala Sanghom, and State Treasurer, Grandhasala Sanghom, He has been the architect and doyen of cooperative movement in Thrissur district.
 He entered into the activities of this movement as President of Adatt farmers' cooperative bank.
-Later he took up immense responsibilities as President Thrissur District Milk Supply, President Thrissur District Cooperative Bank, President Paddy Marketing Cooperative Society, President District Kole Farmers' Association and Director Pariyaram Medical College.
+Later, he took up immense responsibilities as President Thrissur District Milk Supply, President Thrissur District Cooperative Bank, President Paddy Marketing Cooperative Society, President District Kole Farmers' Association and Director Pariyaram Medical College.
 He still continued as an important leader of the Cooperation Cell of Indian National Congress directing its multifarious activities.
 During his tenureship as president of District Cooperative Bank he was instrumental in reviving several primary cooperative societies which were facing the bleak prospect of liquidation.
 The headquarters of Thrissur District Cooperative Bank and Jawaharlal Nehru International Convention Centre stand as testimony to the untiring work and leadership of C. N.

 Shri.
 C. N. Balakrishnan devoted his entire life to Indian National Congress.
 He worked hard as Thrissur District Congress Committee President for 15 years to make Thrissur an unassailable bastion of the party.
 The present DCC building, K. Karunakaran Sapthathy Mandiram was built during this time.
 He also worked as Treasurer of the District Congress Committee for many years.
 As Treasurer of Kerala Pradesh Congress Committee(KPCC) he succeeded in strengthening the party both within the district and throughout the State.
 The present KPCC Office, Indira Bhavan.
 Thiruvananthapuram was built during his tenure.

 In 2011 the situation required that he should contest from Wadakkanchery, became member of Legislative Assembly for the first time and Minister for Cooperation.